The best cars we drove in 2020 - Roadshow

 The 2021 Ram 1500 TRX is a 702-hp Baja blast and is definitely the most fun that I've had behind the wheel all year.
 The upgrades begin with the 6.2-liter supercharged Hemi V8 from the Dodge Charger Hellcat, a proven formula for 650 lb-ft of torque and good, stupid fun.

-Ram's engineers didn't stop with the engine bay; the rest of the pickup's performance has also been upgraded with one of the most sophisticated adaptive suspensions ever fitted to a production truck.
+Ram's engineers didn't stop with the engine bay.
+The rest of the pickup's performance has also been upgraded with one of the most sophisticated adaptive suspensions ever fitted to a production truck.
 It balances amazing off-road control with over 13 inches of suspension travel.
 It's a perfect setup for launching and landing the TRX off of some spectacular jumps.

 From the unique version of FCA's Uconnect infotainment to the extensive electronic drive mode controls, the TRX boasts a surprising amount of tech for such a rough and tumble truck.
-It's also packed to the gills with design details and easter eggs that make exploring the truck itself almost as fun as exploring deserts and trails.
+It's also packed to the gills with design details and Easter eggs that make exploring the truck itself almost as fun as exploring deserts and trails.

 -- Antuan Goodwin